prabhatnagarajan/repro_dqn/README.md

 # Deterministic Reproducibility in Deep Reinforcement Learning

 This repository contains a deterministic implementation of Deep Q-learning using PyTorch and Python 2.7.
 This is done in the Arcade Learning Environment.

+## NOTE:
+This implementation was used for the preprint [Deterministic Implementations for Reproducibility in Deep Reinforcement Learning](https://arxiv.org/abs/1809.05676).
+However, the remainder of this README contains the setup and implementation details used for a prior workshop paper.
+For now, please see the paper for the full experimental setup and hyperparameters.
+This repository will later be updated to have the information of both the arXiv paper and the workshop paper . **However, if all you seek is a deterministic implementation of DQN, this repository will suffice.**

 ## BibTeX
 ```
 @InProceedings{nagarajan2018impact,